 "Tarry in the spa?
 What possible good can that do?" he'd asked Commissioner Franklin at Weymouth only two days ago as he'd stood before the man's desk in an office overlooking the harbor.
 "I was needed in Kent.
-There are two thousand ships and nearly one hundred thousand troops massing across the Channel.
+Two thousand ships and nearly one hundred thousand troops are massing across the Channel.
 We cannot afford for smugglers to pass information to them."

 The commissioner had snorted, bushy grey brows bristling.
 "We've been told Napoleon brags about having smugglers in his pay, but it isn't just Kent that's in danger from his invasion.
 Smugglers ply the waters off Dorset as well, bringing out information and bringing in spies along with their duty-free goods."

 "And you think that they sail from Grace Cove?"
 Lark pressed.
 "I've visited Grace-by-the-Sea some years ago, sir.
 It did not seem the sort of place to attract a criminal class."